 Start by ensuring that employees have the training they need to load and unload trailers efficiently.

 Minimize warehouse travel where possible.
 Strategies like cross-docking can ensure forklifts and employees are spending the least amount of time traveling through the warehouse as possible.
-This allows employees to be available to load and unload trailers as they arrive.
+Cross-docking allows employees to be available to load and unload trailers as they arrive.

-Load Testing and Monitoring Systems
+Loading Dock Management: Load Testing and Monitoring Systems

 Planning solutions allow you to quickly build a load based on information like packages in the dock and the depth of the trailer.
-These systems can help ensure the most efficient loading possible, based on the capacity available.
+These systems can help ensure the most efficient loading process as possible, based on the capacity available.
 Some of these systems can also help your team make sure packages won’t buckle or be damaged during transport due to how they were stored in the trailer.

-Dock management systems, paired with the right setup of cameras or automated sensors, can help managers keep track of multiple docks at the same time.
+Loading dock management systems, paired with the right setup of cameras or automated sensors, can help managers keep track of multiple docks at the same time.
 This can cut back on the walking back-and-forth that is often necessary to visually supervise each door.

 These systems can also help site supervisors keep tabs on how workers are approaching loading and unloading.
 This can help them to quickly identify when inefficient practices are being used — like, for example, employees using the wrong lifting technique.